How to apply to Rennes School of Business

 Here are a few examples of start-ups supported by Innostart:

-Through Innostart, Rennes School of Business offers an ambitious, structured and deeply human entrepreneurial support programme.
+Through Innostart, RSB offers an ambitious, structured and deeply human entrepreneurial support programme.
 Drawing on hands-on teaching, concrete resources and an exceptional network, the school gives project leaders the tools to succeed, innovate and have a lasting impact on their environment.

 Whether you are a student or a graduate, if you have an idea, RSB offers you the means to turn it into a business.